Explore health content from A to Z.

 I need information about...

-Most people with asthma are allergic to dust mite droppings.
+Many people with asthma are allergic to dust mites.
 Dust mites are tiny bugs that live in warm, damp places.
 They are too small to see, but they live in mattresses, pillows, and house dust.
-They live off dead skin flakes, which we all shed.
-Your healthcare provider can test you for dust mite allergy.
 Dust mite allergy can cause asthma flare-ups.
 If you have this allergy, there are many steps you can take to control dust mites at home.

 Keep all clothing in a closet, with the door shut.

-Choose wood, leather, or vinyl furniture instead of upholstered.
+Choose wood, leather, orl furniture instead of upholstery or fabric for furniture.

-Wash bedding, washable pillows, and stuffed toys in hot water (130°F) every week.
+Wash all bedding, pillows, and stuffed toys in hot water (130°F) every week.
+Remove those items that can't be washed.

-Use allergen-impermeable covers on pillows, mattressess, and boxsprings.
+Use special allergy-protecting covers on pillows, mattresses, and boxsprings.

-Replace carpeting with tile or hardwood flooring.
-Use washable throw rugs.
+If you can, replace carpeting with tile or hardwood flooring.
+Use washable throw rugs (or do not use).

-Wipe smooth furniture with a damp cloth ever week.
+Dust furniture with a damp cloth at least once every week.

 Use an air conditioner or a dehumidifier to reduce humidity.